adamghill/dj-angles/README.md

 <$directory/partial />
 ```

-### CSS scoping
+### 🥷 CSS scoping

 To encapsulate component styles, enable the Shadow DOM for the partial.
 This will ensure that any `style` element in the partial will be contained to that partial.
+The downside is that the Shadow DOM does not allow outside styles in, other than CSS variables.

 ```html
 <p>These are all equivalent ways to include partials.</p>